gillandk/leaflet.gars/README.md

 ## Dependencies

-This app tries to mirror the dependencies found in [MAGE](https://github.com/ngageoint/mage-server).
+This app tries to mirror the angular and leaflet dependencies found in [MAGE](https://github.com/ngageoint/mage-server).

 ## Build and Installation